emartineznunez/AutoMeKin/index.md

 The most recent and up to date version is avaialable at this repository.

-You can build (system-wide and including dependencies) using this script (on a CentOS):
+You can build, system-wide and including dependencies, using this CentOS-based script:
 ```
 curl -LJO https://raw.githubusercontent.com/emartineznunez/AutoMeKin/main/Build_Centos.sh
 ```